ErikvdVen/php-gif/README.md

 // Include the GIFGenerator class include('GIFGenerator.class.php');
 ```
-On the next lines you can create a GIF image by first initializing the GIFGenerator object and creating an array with all the image frames
+On the next lines you can create a GIF image by first initializing the GIFGenerator object and creating an array with all the image frames:

 ```php
 // Initialize a new GIFGenerator object